rht-labs/enablement-docs/facilitation/02-what-is-labs/README.md

 ## Facilitation Materials Needed

+* Teams in table size of 4 to 6
-* Sticky Notes - small square size
+* Sticky Notes - small square size on each table
-* Sharpie Pens
+* Sharpie Pens (1 per person) on each table
+* Need to be able to play sound from slide presentation (which includes video)

 ## Facilitation Guidelines

-* Facilitate a short "Labs is..." exercise (included in slides)
+* Early interactive acitivty to get each participant to think and write down what Labs is
 * Presentation of the slides
-* Play short Labs video (included in slides)
+* Show short Labs promotion video